Transdisciplinary Research Grant

 - Use the document templates provided and submit your completed CARRA-Arthritis Foundation Transdisciplinary Grant application by October 1 via the online grant submission system.

 - Grant applicants that intend to utilize the CARRA Registry or CARRA-related data and/or samples (including Legacy Registry and APPLE data/samples) must receive approval from the CARRA Data Sample Share Committee (DSSC) prior to submitting their grant applications.

 - Applications proposing the collection of any new data or biosamples via the CARRA Registry and/or via CARRA sites, must include a letter of support (LOS) from CARRA's Research and Registry Oversight Committee (RROC).

-Letter of Intent (LOI) - Due September 15
+Letter of Intent (LOI) - Submission deadline has passed

 - A summary of the full proposal with a short description of aims of the project involved, with a clear indication of how the aims align with the intent of this application request